Yume Chair

 Standard upholstery is Kvadrat, one of Europe's leading textile houses — included in the base price at no extra charge.
 For a premium upgrade, we offer Dedar fabrics including velvet and bouclé options.
 Leather is also available.
 Contact us for the full swatch library.

 The Yume Chair is designed by practising architects, not industrial designers.
-Every curve is computed by algorithm to achieve the thinnest possible visual profile while maintaining structural integrity.
+Every curve is computed by digital design to achieve the thinnest possible visual profile while maintaining structural integrity.
 The back is designed to be the most beautiful angle — because architects understand that the back of a dining chair is what you see most.